dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ### Antiforgery with AddControllers

-Calling <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllers%2A> does ***not*** enable antiforgery tokens, <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllersWithViews%2A> must be called to have antiforgery token support.
+Calling <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllers%2A> does ***not*** enable antiforgery tokens, <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllersWithViews%2A> must be called to have built-in antiforgery token support.

 ## Multiple browser tabs and the Synchronizer Token Pattern